tghazal/clickyGame/README.md

 #Clicky Game
-This app is a memory game with React.
-You win the game whenever you have clicked all 9 of the images.
+#This app is a memory game with React.
+You win the game whenever you have clicked all 12 of the images.
 The only catch is that the images move in their location with every click...

 #Technologies Used: